 * artist's note

-They act as my visual shorthand notes, hints and general remarks about the standard rig and look of a vessel
+The sketches act as my visual shorthand notes, hints and general remarks about the standard rig and look of a vessel of the period and are used in preparation for my oil paintings.

-I have been very lucky in meeting with, drinking with and learning from those who knowledge is far wider and deeper than mine,
+I have been very lucky in meeting with, drinking with and learning from those who knowledge is far wider and deeper than my own,

 from authors, historians, ship builders, riggers, sailors, model makers, museum directors, curators, many Captains, Admirals and the odd First Lord's of the Sea.